shawnvarma/shawnvarma.github.io/README.md

 ### Recent Work

-- **MedGemma 1.5 for Surgical Navigation** - [Technical Report PDF](projects/medgemma-surgical-navigation/MedGemma%201.5%20Surgical%20Navigation.pdf)
+- **MedGemma 1.5 for Surgical Navigation** - [Technical Report PDF](projects/medgemma-surgical-navigation/MedGemma%201.5%20Surgical%20Navigation.pdf) | [Kaggle](https://www.kaggle.com/competitions/med-gemma-impact-challenge/writeups/new-writeup-1771785777789) | [GitHub](https://github.com/shawnvarma/MedGemma-1.5-Surgical-Navigation)

   <iframe width="560" height="315" src="https://www.youtube.com/embed/yErP1TeWgu0?si=Dqb12k-MHiPVdgEg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-  Created an on device surgical assistant which aids surgeons by providing tissue classification and trajectory based feedback on their tumor resection progress.
+   Created an on device surgical assistant for the [MedGemma Impact Challenge](https://www.kaggle.com/competitions/med-gemma-impact-challenge/overview) which aids surgeons by providing tissue classification and trajectory based feedback on their tumor resection progress.
 To improve upon MedGemma 1.5's medical image interpretation capabilities, I grounded the model using data sources including precalculated measurements (from mask data), anatomy position (using a brain atlas), and anatomic classifications.
 I used two fine-tuning approaches, one was image based and took into account the surgeon's crosshair position for feedback and the second was to use verifiable distilled trajectory traces from Gemini 3 Flash to improve the language and ground truth adherence.
 All training and inference was done on a consumer GPU (NVIDIA RTX 4080, 16GB VRAM).

 - **VLM Scaffold for Craniectomy Localization** - [Project Page](projects/vlm-scaffold-craniectomy/)